-- Secondary Adaptation: The game is based on AMC's The Walking Dead, a TV series based on the comic book The Walking Dead.
+- Secondary Adaptation: The game is based on AMC's The Walking Dead (2010), a TV series adapted from the comic book The Walking Dead.

 - The "Welcome to Woodbury" feature, qualified after filling the fish tank via the right ramp, works like this.
 The ball is fed back to the plunger, and the player must plunge the ball into one of four lit areas (the two rollover switches or the top bonus x lanes) to collect an award.
 Both the award and where it can be collected change with the flipper buttons.

-- Spelling Bonus: P-R-I-S-O-N begins the Prison Mode, while W-E-L-L awakes the Well Walker and allows the player to start Well Walker Multiball.
+- W-E-L-L awakes the Well Walker and allows the player to start Well Walker Multiball.

 - Wizard Mode:

 - "Blood Bath" is started after collecting all three Supplies awards from the drop target bank, and is a multiball where all switches score points.
 Completing the drop targets will score jackpots and will add up to three additional balls back in play.

 - "Siege" is reached upon killing twelve walkers during Prison Multiball.
 This is a one-ball affair in which the player must shoot the prison and various lit arrows to advance through the siege.
 Shots to the prison itself will also spot shots for the player.

 - "Horde" is lit at the Woodbury shot upon finishing all six Multi Kill rounds.
 This mode sees the players Last Stand against a relentless horde of walkers.
 Shots must be made to kill the approaching walkers, whose distance from the player is measured via the column of inserts in front of each main shot.